-Before the First World War, she designed stained glass windows, made painted plaster reliefs and bronze and silver statuettes for domestic settings and helped Morris with his book illustrations.
-During the war there was little new work until 1918, when she was commissioned by the Imperial War Museum to make a series of plaster models illustrating women’s war work.
-These led to an invitation from the architect Robert Lorimer to collaborate on a war memorial for Queenstown (now Komani) in South Africa.
+She continued to send work to exhibitions during the First World War (while Morris was with the army in France) but there was little new work until 1918, when she was commissioned by the Imperial War Museum to make a series of plaster models illustrating women’s war work.
+These led to an invitation from the architect, Sir Robert Lorimer to collaborate with him on a war memorial for Queenstown (now Komani) in South Africa.
 It was her first large-scale public work and was followed by the commissions for Paisley and the Scottish National War Memorial.

-During the 1920s, alone and with Morris, she designed stained glass windows and figures of saints and angels for the pulpits, altars, corbels and organ cases of more than a dozen churches in Britain, and also in Hamilton, Bermuda and Long Island, New York.
-In 1928, she was elected an Associate of the Royal Society of British Sculptors.
-In 2020 she will feature in the Royal Society of Sculptors’ Re-introducing Our Pioneering Women project.
+During the 1920s, alone and with Morris, Alice designed stained glass windows and figures of saints and angels for the pulpits, altars, corbels and organ cases of more than a dozen churches in Britain, and also in Hamilton, Bermuda and Long Island, New York.
+In 1928, she was elected an Associate of the Royal Society of British Sculptors and in 2020 she is featured in the Royal Society of Sculptors’ Re-introducing Our Pioneering Women project.